TheTerrior/auto-watering/README.md

 ## Directions
 ### Sensors and Solenoid
-Have two water sensors (one above and one below) connected to the Arduino as specified at the top of the ino file.
+Have two water sensors (one upper and one lower) connected to the Arduino as specified at the top of the ino file.
 Additionally, you'll want a reset button and a light.
 Their pins are also specified in the ino file.